reto271/DataLoggerHeating_Luxtronik/README.md

 # Data Logger, Converter and Analysis Tool for Luxtronik Heating Control

-The project consists of three major components and three minor.
+The project consists of three major components and three minor components.

 Component      | Classification | Comment
 -------------- | ------------- | -------